 By Rabbi Evan Moffic

-As tension rises once again in Israel, I share with you a most powerful story.
+As tension rises once again in the world, I share with you a most powerful story.
 It is told by Nobel Peace Prize winner and Holocaust survivor Elie Wiesel.

 A Tour Guide